-High blood pressure can be reduced in several ways, small lifestyle changes can certainly have a positive impact on the condition, but some sufferers may need the assistance of medication.
-Here are some tips for reducing blood pressure:
+High blood pressure can be reduced in several ways.
+Small lifestyle changes can definitely make big differences, but some sufferers may also benefit from medication.
+Here are our tips for reducing high blood pressure:

-- Maintain a low-fat balanced diet including plenty of fresh fruit and vegetables.
+- Nutrition.
+Maintain a low-fat balanced diet including plenty of fresh fruit and vegetables.

-- Stay active and lose weight – You can find out your loved one’s ideal weight by checking the NHS BMI calculator.
+- Maintain a healthy weight.
+It’s important to stay active as we get older.
+You can find out your loved one’s ideal weight by checking the NHS BMI calculator.

 - Drink less caffeine.
-Caffeine can be found in tea, coffee and cola drinks.
+Caffeine is not only in coffee, but also in tea, cola, and other fizzy drinks.

 - Feeling very thirsty.

-- More frequent urination than usual – particularly at night time.
+- Needing to urinate often – particularly at night time.

 - Weight loss.